-(2) Students may only be admitted to the final oral examination if they

-1. have passed all module examinations

-2. are enrolled or admitted as students or auditors in compliance with section 52 (2)of the North Rhine-Westphalia Higher Education Act and

-3. have received a grade of at least "sufficient" for their Master's thesis including the presentation.

-(3) The examination board is to inform students about the dates of their final oral examination by posting them on the bulletin boards.

-(4) The final oral examination is normally to be held and evaluated by the examiners of the Master's thesis.
-If section 28 (2) applies, the final oral examination is to be held by those examiners whose individual evaluations were used to calculate the grade for the Master's thesis

-(5) The duration of the final oral examination is approximately 30 minutes.
-The provisions laid down for oral examinations (section 21) apply accordingly.

-(6) Should a student not pass the final oral examination, he/she may retake it once.

-(7) Students who pass the Master's thesis (including presentation) and the final oral examination (including publication) are awarded a total of 20 credits in accordance with section 12.
-The Master's thesis and final oral examination are to be evaluated with a common grade.
-The Master's thesis is to be weighted by 70 percent and the final oral examination by 30 percent.
+- (2) Students may only be admitted to the final oral examination if they - 1. have passed all module examinations - 2. are enrolled or admitted as students or auditors in compliance with section 52 (2)of the North Rhine-Westphalia Higher Education Act and - 3. have received a grade of at least "sufficient" for their Master's thesis including the presentation. - (3) The examination board is to inform students about the dates of their final oral examination (Final Thesis Defence) by posting them on the bulletin boards or via an electronic examination management system. - (4) The final oral examination is normally to be held and evaluated by the examiners of the Master's thesis. - (5) The duration of the final oral examination is approximately 30 minutes.
+The provisions laid down for oral examinations (section 21) apply accordingly. - (6) Should a student not pass the final oral examination, he/she may retake it once. - (7) Students who pass the Master's thesis (including the presentation) and the final oral examination (Final Thesis Defence) are awarded a total of 25 ECTS credits in accordance with section 12.
+The Master's thesis and final oral examination are to be evaluated with a final cumulative grade.
+The Master's thesis (including the presentation) is to be weighted by 80 percent and the final oral examination by 20 percent.